-He also led many campaigns for the problem of poverty, women’s various rights, to end untouchability, religious rights and he wanted for all these campaigns to achieve self-rule.
+He also led many campaigns for the problem of poverty, women’s various rights, to end untouchability and religious rights and he wanted for all these campaigns to achieve self-rule.
 The day when the British granted Independence in the year 1947 a new challenge was raised to Mahatma Gandhi in the form of a Muslim nationalist demanding a separate Muslim homeland out of India and Hindu people.
-After the demand of Muslim nationalists and with the protest of many Muslims British India was parted into two dimensions the majority of Hindu community people and the majority of Muslim community people named India and Pakistan respectively.
+After the demand of Muslim nationalists and with the protest of many Muslims British India was parted into two dimensions the majority of the Hindu community people and the majority of Muslim community people named India and Pakistan respectively.

-Later on, Pakistan demanded indirectly some cash or wealth from India Mahatma Gandhi was pressurized with all this and some Hindu people began to think that Mahatma Gandhi was taking the favor of Muslims one of them was Nathuram Godse who murdered Mahatma Gandhi by firing three bullets in his chests.
+Later on, Pakistan demanded indirectly some cash or wealth from India Mahatma Gandhi was pressurized with all this and some Hindu people began to think that Mahatma Gandhi was taking the favour of Muslims one of them was Nathuram Godse who murdered Mahatma Gandhi by firing three bullets in his chests.
 He was the first person who started and led the first-ever revolutionary movement for the freedom of India for his great leadership he was considered the father of the nation and was often called BAPU.
 Inspired by him many great leaders adopted his policy of non-violence to get freedom from British rulers and joined him in many movements during the last stages of struggling India for Independence.

 Independence Day Conclusion